RISE Panel Discussion 2017 - Equal Rights and Equal Rise: Contextualising Equity in Education Systems Reform

 The thematic panel discussion will include analysis of “equal rights and equal rise” – the idea that education systems should be inclusive of all as a matter of rights; but also focus on improving learning performance at all levels, because including the marginalised into a dysfunctional system is not a goal that will lead to significant increases in learning.

 The event will bring together leading academics and education researchers to discuss education system reforms, specifically through the lens of equity.
-A new RISE Insight, titled Raising the Floor on Learning Levels: Equitable Improvement Starts with the Tail, covering the event theme has been produced by RISE Intellectual Team Members and panelists, Luis Crouch and Caine Rolleston.
+A new RISE Insight covering the event theme will be produced by RISE Intellectual Team Members and panelists, Luis Crouch and Caine Rolleston.
+Tentatively titled, Raising the Floor on Learning Levels: Equitable Improvement Starts with the Tail, the piece will be available via the RISE website in due course.

 Confirmed panelists include: